rajadurai04/Archipanion-recommendation-model/README.md

 # Nexus
 Making intelligent guide to architecture

+#tech stack
+Python with tensorflow(Machine Learning)
+Sklearn with python(The Working prototype of the Recommendation model Html , CSS with JS (front-end web dev) backend integrated the working website with ml algorithm

 ** 10.30 AM [Hour 1]
 One hour in, we are deciding the structure of the idea defining its parameters and requirements, Initiating the team discussion.